pmsanford/sicsim-rs/README.md

 ## Components
 ### libsic
 Implementation of the SIC and SIC/XE virtual machines.
 The SIC implementation is complete; The SIC/XE implementation supports all features of all existing simulators I'm aware of.
-Currently working on implementing interrupts and IO channels.
+Currently working on implementing interrupts and IO channels, but I have decided the easiest way to do that is implement an entire operating system (see sickos) so it might be a while.

 ### sicasm
 A very hacky SIC assembler.
 I started implementing this as a temporary aid to implementing the VM; I've since realized this project is going to require a more extensible assembler to aid development.